All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Hydration

 GH influences the production of glycosaminoglycans (GAGs), including hyaluronic acid, which bind water in the dermal matrix.
 Age-related decline in GH may contribute to the loss of skin hydration and plumpness.
-By supporting GAG production, GH optimization may help the skin retain moisture more effectively.
+By supporting GAG production, GH improvement may help the skin retain moisture more effectively.

 Wound Healing